Ferdie earned his BSN in 2016 from Lyceum of the Philippines University and is working as an RN in the emergency department of SPCDH.

 11. How Are Migraines Diagnosed?

-Despite the fact that there are no specific tests for migraine headache, a doctor may still request a number of tests:
+Despite the fact that there are no specific tests for migraine headaches, a doctor may still request a number of tests:

 MRI (Magnetic Resonance Imaging)